voodoofrog/vf-5e-sheet-addons/README.md

 **Note**: _If you set the permissions to Game Master role then Assistant GMs will still be able to see/access some things by default.
 You'd have to actually modify the core permissions to truly lock it down, but I left the option in there for those that might want it._

 ### Manager for Added Spells
 There's a neat convenience feature you can turn on in the module's settings that handles spells as they're added to an actor (it is off by default).
 Essentially it will pop up a window showing all the spells you're adding and allow you to change the preparation mode for them.
-If spell sources is enabled, this window will also allow you to set the source.
+If spell sources are enabled, this window will also allow you to set the source.

 ## Install
 Manifest: `https://github.com/voodoofrog/vf-5e-sheet-addons/releases/latest/download/module.json`